Just about everyone who travels to

 which you have no connection.

-book through TTP, an agency or hotel, you
+book through a link on TTP, an agency or hotel, you

 may have recourse in case of a problem